 The former News Corp.
-(NWSA) private detective at the center of the phone-hacking scandal lost a U.K. Supreme Court ruling over his bid to withhold evidence in civil lawsuits that might incriminate him in a criminal case.
+(NWSA:US) private detective at the center of the phone-hacking scandal lost a U.K. Supreme Court ruling over his bid to withhold evidence in civil lawsuits that might incriminate him in a criminal case.

 Glenn Mulcaire, who was jailed in 2007 for intercepting voice mail for the News of the World tabloid, can’t use his right against self-incrimination because the case involves intellectual property, such as commercial information that may have been left on mobile-phone messages he accessed, Britain’s top court ruled today in London.

 The judgment upheld an appeals court ruling that Mulcaire must disclose who instructed him to intercept messages left for Nicola Phillips, who worked for celebrity publicist Max Clifford, and what information he obtained.
 Dozens of people have filed similar lawsuits and News Corp. has spent more than $258 million in legal fees and settlements.

 The ruling will apply to “many other cases” where victims’ voice mails may have contained “commercially sensitive information,” Mark Lewis, Phillips’s lawyer, who also represents other victims, said outside court.
 Mulcaire has two or three weeks to supply the requested information, he said.

 “I will consider with my lawyers what the wider implications of this judgment are if and when I am asked to answer such questions in other cases,” Mulcaire said in a statement handed out by his lawyer Sarah Webb after the hearing.

 The judgment was issued about 30 minutes before the Metropolitan Police Service in London said it arrested three more people in a related probe into bribery by News Corp.’s U.K. titles, including its best-selling Sun daily tabloid.